lwig-wg/protocol-comparison/draft-ietf-iotops-security-protocol-comparison.md

 Version -08 of the cTLS specification {{I-D.ietf-tls-ctls}} has a single example with CCM_8, x25519, and ed25519 in Appendix A. This document uses that examples and calculates number for different parameters as follows:

-Using secp256r1 instead x25519 add 33 bytes to flight #1 and flight #2.
+Using secp256r1 instead x25519 add 33 bytes to the KeyShareEntry.key_exchange in flight #1 and flight #2.

-Using ecdsa_secp256r1_sha256 instead ed25519 add an average of 7 bytes to flight #2 and flight #3.
+Using ecdsa_secp256r1_sha256 instead ed25519 add an average of 7 bytes to CertificateVerify.signature in flight #2 and flight #3.

-Using PSK authentication instead of ed25519 add 1 byte (psk identifier) to flight #1 and removes 71 bytes from flight #2 and #3.
+Using PSK authentication instead of ed25519 add 1 byte (psk identifier) to flight #1 and removes 71 bytes (certificate and certificate_verify) from flight #2 and #3.

-Using PSK key exchange x25519 removes 32 bytes from flight #1 and #2.
+Using PSK key exchange x25519 removes 32 bytes (KeyShareEntry.key_exchange) from flight #1 and #2.

 Using Connection ID adds 1 byte to flight #1 and #3, and 2 bytes to flight #2.